An Introduction to Micronutrients

 vitamin D

 You can find Vitamin D in the flesh of fatty fish, beef liver, cheese, and egg yolks, primarily in the form of vitamin D3, which is the most bioavailable form of it.
-In some mushrooms vitamin D2 can be found, and in fortified foods like the Jimmy Joy products which contain vitamin D3 from lichen, a vegan source originated from algae and cyanobacteria.
+In some mushrooms vitamin D2 can be found, and in fortified foods like the Jimmy Joy meals which contain vegan vitamin D3 from fermentation.
 [7]

 Vitamin E (added as DL-alpha tocopheryl acetate)

-Vitamin E (or α-tocopherol), is essential in the human body for its antioxidant activity, which prevents the adverse effects of free radicals.
-Free radicals can be formed during normal internal processes in our cells and tissues (e.g. mitochondria activity), but also, from external sources (e.g. cigarette smoke).
-These free radicals have an unpaired electron which to be stable it will look for another electron to pair with, and it will do so by looking in its surroundings.
+Vitamin E (or α-tocopherol) is essential in the human body for its cell-membrane protection and antioxidant activity, which prevents the adverse effects of free radicals.
+Free radicals can be formed during normal internal processes in our cells and tissues (such as energy production in the mitochondria), but also, from external sources (like cigarette smoke).
+These molecules have an unpaired electron seeking stability by looking for another electron to pair with from their surroundings.
 Problems arise when free radicals steal electrons from important cell molecules in the body like DNA or proteins, making them lose their stability.
-As a result, the DNA sequence can be modified and mutations may occur.
+As a result, the DNA sequence can be altered, potentially causing mutations.
 [8-10]

 Vitamin K (added as menaquinone-7)

 Blood clotting may represent the difference between life and death.
-Blood clotting can occur within seconds and it is a complex procedure involving proteins and minerals.
-Vitamin K is needed for the activation of some of the proteins involved in clotting.
-Apart from this, vitamin K is also involved in the metabolism of bone proteins and subsequently, ensuring there is an adequate bone density.
+It occurs within seconds, involving a complex interplay of proteins and minerals.
+Vitamin K is needed for the activation of some of the proteins essential for clotting.
+Apart from this, vitamin K contributes to bone health by aiding in the metabolism of bone proteins, thereby ensuring adequate bone density.
 [10]

-Vitamin K exists in two forms, K1 also known as phylloquinone and K2, also known as menaquinones (MK).
-Vitamin K2 MK7 has a great effect on healthy bones and has a longer half-life than K1, resulting in a higher bioavailability.
-[11] Which is why we chose this as the source of vitamin K for our products.
+Vitamin K exists in two primary forms, K1 also known as phylloquinone and K2, also known as menaquinones (MK).
+Vitamin K2 MK7 has a great impact on promoting healthy bones and boasts a longer half-life than K1.
+This extended half-life contributes to its higher bioavailability, making it an optimal choice as the source of vitamin K in our meals.
+[11]

 Vitamin C (added as ascorbic acid)

 Vitamin C plays three important roles in the body.
-On the one hand, it works as an antioxidant with the same mode of action as vitamin E, thus, protecting the body against free radicals in cells and body fluids and in the intestine particularly preventing iron oxidation.
-Moreover, vitamin C is also needed for the synthesis of a structural cell protein called collagen.
-In addition, vitamin C allows the synthesis of other important compounds like fatty acid transporters (carnitine), neurotransmissores (serotonin) or hormones (thyroxin).
-[10] Vitamin C can not be stored by the body very well, so replenishment of this vitamin is needed.
+Firstly, it works as an antioxidant, similar to vitamin E, thus, protecting the body against free radicals in cells and body fluids.
+Particularly, it prevents iron oxidation in the intestine.
+Secondly, vitamin C is essential for the synthesis of collagen, a structural protein vital for cell integrity.
+Lastly, it facilitates the synthesis of other important compounds like fatty acid transporters (carnitine), neurotransmitters (serotonin) and hormones (thyroxine).
+[10] Since the body doesn't store vitamin C efficiently, regular replenishment of this vitamin is needed.
 [12]

 vitamin C

-The group of B vitamins is relevant for obtaining energy from macronutrients to fuel your body.
-There are different B-vitamins that serve as cofactors, meaning that they assist enzymes in performing their action.
+The B-vitamin group is relevant for extracting energy from macronutrients to fuel your body.
+Within this group, various B-vitamins serve as cofactors, assisting enzymes in performing their action effectively.
 [10]

-Or vitamin B1, helps assisting to obtain energy from macronutrients by being part of a coenzyme that participates in the obtention of energy by body reactions such as the conversion of pyruvate to acetyl-coA.
-Moreover, this vitamin is present in nerve cell membranes assisting in the neurons’ activity and in muscle activity.
+Also known as vitamin B1, it plays a role in energy metabolism by acting as a coenzyme.
+It participates in essential body reactions, including the conversion of pyruvate to acetyl-coA, which is a key step in obtaining energy from macronutrients.
+Moreover, this vitamin is present in nerve cell membranes assisting neurons’ activity and muscle activity.
 [10]

-Or vitamin B2, helps to convert food into usable energy, as well as assist in several antioxidant enzymes and in the metabolism of fats, drugs, and steroids.
-[10] Riboflavin is easily destroyed upon exposure to light, one of the reasons for which we encourage our customers to store our products in a cool dry place.
+Also known as vitamin B2, it helps to convert food into usable energy.
+Additionally, it assists in the function of several antioxidant enzymes and contributes to the metabolism of fats, drugs, and steroids.
+[10] It's worth noting that riboflavin is sensitive to light and can easily be destroyed upon exposure.
+This is one of the reasons why we encourage our customers to store our products in a cool, dry place to maintain their properties.

-Or vitamin B3, acts in a similar way as riboflavin.
-In addition, one of the forms protects against neurological degeneration.
-[10] Some studies have shown that Niacin can improve cholesterol levels, where its prescription is used to increase high-density lipoprotein (HDL) cholesterol — the "good" cholesterol that helps remove low-density lipoprotein (LDL), the "bad" cholesterol, from your bloodstream.
+Also known as vitamin B3, it acts in a similar way as riboflavin in energy metabolism.
+In addition, one of its forms plays a protective role against neurological degeneration.
+[10] Some studies have shown that niacin can improve cholesterol levels.
+In medial practice, it is prescribed to increase high-density lipoprotein (HDL) cholesterol — often referred to as the "good" cholesterol that helps remove low-density lipoprotein (LDL), the "bad" cholesterol, from your bloodstream.
 [13]

 bad cholesterol vs good cholesterol

-This vitamin is important for the metabolism.
-More specifically, vitamin B6 is essential for the breakdown and construction of amino-acids, which are the building blocks of proteins in the human body.
-In line with this, vitamin B6 drives the production of essential hormones which are necessary for growth.
-In addition, this vitamin contributes to the well functioning of the immune system, nervous system and blood production [14,15].
+This vitamin is important for the metabolism, particularly for the breakdown and construction of amino acids, which are the building blocks of proteins in the human body.
+In line with this, vitamin B6 drives the production of essential hormones needed for growth.
+Additionally, it contributes to the well functioning of the immune system, nervous system and blood production.
+[14,15]

 Folate is a general term referring to both natural folates in food and folic acid, which is the synthetic form used in supplements and fortified food.
-Interestingly, the bioavailability of folic acid has been found to be higher than natural folates, due to its structure and the site of absorption that is capable of reaching.
+Interestingly, the bioavailability of folic acid has been found to be higher than natural folates due to its structure and the absorption site.
 [16, 17]

-Folate is critical in the metabolism of DNA parts and several amino acids, as well as in development reactions called methylation.
+Folate is critical in DNA metabolism, amino acid synthesis, as well as in methylation.
 Does it sound familiar?
-Well, if it's not the case don't worry, we know this is a funky word but the only important thing you should know is that these reactions are necessary for the cells in our bodies to develop and survive the different processes in which they participate.
+Well, if that's not the case, don't worry!
+We know this is a funky word but the only important thing you should know is that this type of reaction is necessary for the cells in our bodies to develop and survive the different processes in which they participate.

-The coenzyme form of this vitamin is part of an enzymatic complex that allows vitamin B12 to be converted into one of its coenzyme forms, so that it can then perform its activity, what a nice chain of reactions right? (see vitamin B12 below).
-[10] It is particularly important to get enough folate during pregnancy, since folate deficiency during pregnancy can lead to neural tube irregularities.
+Moreover, the coenzyme form of this vitamin is part of an enzymatic complex that aids the conversion of vitamin B12 into one of its active forms, what a nice chain of reactions right? (see vitamin B12 below).
+[10] It is particularly important to get enough folate during pregnancy since folate deficiency during this period can lead to neural tube defects.
 [18]

 Vitamin B12 (added as Cyanocobalamin)